pcal43/pico8/pico8-home/README.md

 - maybe draw checkered flag for cash tile
 - decorations on box tiles should be 8x8 sprites
-- on mixer tile, maintain a 'swapped' bit that flips display order in case higher item arrives first.  just visual
+- ~~NO: on mixer tile, maintain a 'swapped' bit that flips display order in case higher item arrives first.  just visual ~~